Is there a wrong and right way to break bad news?

 “All the literature on burnout shows that it comes from unresolved situations where stress accumulates.
 Doctors often say they reduce their stress by things like exercise, playing music or playing sport.
 Those things do reduce stress but they don’t necessarily impact on burnout in the way that debriefing and talking to colleagues do.”

-Professor Dunn will be moderating two workshops in Sydney on complex communication in health care.
+Professor Dunn will be moderating three workshops in Sydney on complex communication in health care this year.
 The workshops will cover breaking bad news, open disclosure, end-of-life conversations and dealing with conflict in the workplace.
 Read more about the workshops and sign up here.